rodekruis/Flood_impact_models/README.md

 ### Load in rainfall dataset:

 I downloaded the historical rainfall data from 2000 till now by running a Python script.
 The downloaded data consisted of historical rainfall in mm per day per raster of Uganda.
-To answer the research question (which is formulated on district-level), I obtained the mean historical rainfall in mm per day per district of Uganda (instead of per raster).
+To answer the research question (which was formulated on district-level), I obtained the mean historical rainfall in mm per day per district of Uganda (instead of per raster).

 ### Load in desinventar dataset: